tedmoore/schelp2/docs/Classes/Plotter.md

 ### Method extensions
 Plotter extends other classes with methods.
-To see what classes implements plot, see [Methods#plot](../Overviews/Methods.md#plot)
+To see what classes implements plot, see [Methods / plot ](../Overviews/Methods.md#plot)

 ### `plot`